roytang/blog/content/posts/2009/05/regionals-2009-finest-hour-top-8.md

 The deck plays a lot like fish/merfolk, looking for fast explosive starts and protecting it with light countermagic.
 Basically you want to lead with an evasive attacker ([Shorecrasher Mimic][6], [Jhessian Infiltrator][7] or [Vendillion Clique][5]) and follow up with a card to turn it into massive damage ([Rafiq of the Many][8], [Finest Hour][9] or [Elspeth, Knight-Errant][10]), protecting the aggro with [Negate][11] or [Bant Chamr][12].

 When I lost to the 5-color blood deck (that eventually won one of the four invites&#8230;), I felt like I was playing so badly because I was unsure of how the matchup should be played.
-I didn&#8217;t even board in Forge-Tender!
-I made a lot of gameplay errors throughout the tournament, so it&#8217;s basically a miracle that I still made top eight anyway.
-Part of it was probably because a lot of people weren&#8217;t really familiar with the card itself, Finest Hour:
+I didn&'t even board in Forge-Tender!
+I made a lot of gameplay errors throughout the tournament, so it&'s basically a miracle that I still made top eight anyway.
+Part of it was probably because a lot of people weren&'t really familiar with the card itself, Finest Hour:

 ![Finest Hour][13]